drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

-# Schema Migration from Redshift to BigQuery
+# Schema Migration from Amazon Redshift to BigQuery

 ## Overview